ayozehd/grav-theme-bootstrap-blog/README.md

 ![](screenshot.jpg)

-**Bootstrap Blog** is a theme for [Grav CMS](http://github.com/getgrav/grav) built in [Bootstrap v4.1](https://picturepan2.github.io/spectre/) framework and provides a powerful base to develope your own theme using SCSS.
+**Bootstrap Blog** is a theme for [Grav CMS](http://github.com/getgrav/grav) built in [Bootstrap v4.1](https://getbootstrap.com/docs/4.1/) framework and provides a powerful base to develope your own theme using SCSS.
 Also we use latest [FontAwesome 5](https://fontawesome.com/).

 ## Features

 * Lightweight and minimal for optimal performance
 * Bootstrap 4.1 Stable
 * SCSS based CSS source files to ease customization
-* 3 Blog Item Layouts
+* 3 Blog Layouts
 * Twitter Timeline Sidebar Widget
 * Fill of color your site with Bootstrap styles
 * Fontawesome 5